 Pre-Nursing Track

-At Loyola, you will learn so much more than at a traditional nursing school.
-I have been able to take courses in philosophy, theology, history, psychology research, and even how to be a better writer.
+Through the Pre-Nursing Track, you learn so much more than through a traditional nursing school.
+I have taken courses in philosophy, theology, history, and psychology research.
+I’ve become a better writer.
 I have gained so much confidence in myself academically.
-I am now fully confident to enter a nursing program—and I have completed every required course to do so.
-When I graduate from Loyola, I will have a bachelor's of science in biology and psychology, which will give me many opportunities in and beyond traditional nursing.
+When I graduate, I will have a Bachelor of Science in Biology and Psychology, opening many doors for me in and beyond traditional nursing.

 What a Nurse Does

-Registered nurses (RNs) provide and coordinate patient care in clinical and community settings.
+Registered Nurses (RNs) provide and coordinate patient care in clinical and community settings.
 They educate patients, their families, and the public about various health conditions and evidence-based care.
-They manage nursing teams, delegate work, and ensure patient safety.
-Nurse anesthetists, nurse midwives, clinical nurse specialist, and nurse practitioners, also referred to as advanced practice registered nurses (APRNs), provide primary and specialty healthcare in clinical and community settings.
-They manage health care teams, engage in research and advocacy, and serve as leaders in preventative health care to the public.
-As of 2019, nurse practitioners have independent and full practice rights to diagnose and treat patients in 28 states and District of Columbia.
-In other states, they practice either collaboratively or under supervision of a representative from another discipline, often a physician.
+Advanced Practice Registered Nurses (APRNs)—such as nurse anesthetists, nurse midwives, clinical nurse specialists, and nurse practitioners—deliver primary and specialty health care, manage health care teams, engage in research, and serve as leaders in preventative health care.

 What a Pre-Nursing Student Studies

-- 1-2 semesters of general chemistry with laboratory (usually just one)
+- 1-2 semesters of general chemistry with laboratory (most accelerated programs call for only 1 semester)

-- 2 semesters of anatomy and physiology with laboratory (200 level)
+- 2 semesters of human anatomy and physiology with laboratory

 - 1 semester of microbiology with laboratory